David P. Weber

 David Paul Weber is an American criminalist, and the former Assistant Inspector General for Investigations at the U.S. Securities and Exchange Commission (SEC).
 He is the Principal Investigator of a $2.6 million grant by the U.S. Department of Health and Human Services, to test various white collar crime interventions concerning elder financial exploitation and high-tech crime.
+He is a Professor of the Practice in Fraud and Forensic Accounting at the Perdue School of Business, Salisbury University.

 In the past, Weber was a whistleblower who reported allegations about foreign espionage against the stock exchanges, and misconduct in the Bernard L. Madoff and R. Allen Stanford Ponzi scheme investigations.
 In June 2013, the SEC settled with Weber his whistleblower protection and U.S. District Court lawsuits, paying him one of the largest federal employee whistleblower settlements ever.
-In 2014, In Bed with Wall Street author Larry Doyle named Weber as one of his "top 5 whistleblowers".
-On July 30, 2015, Weber was recognized by six United States Senators and one member of the House of Representatives at the First Congressional Celebration of National Whistleblower Appreciation Day.

 On August 5, 2021, Weber met with the President, Speaker of the House, and Senators at the signing of H.R.
 3325, the awarding of the Congressional Gold Medal for those officers who lost their lives at the Capitol Insurrection, as he represents one of the deceased police officers and his widow.
+Ultimately, he was successful in having his client Police Officer Jeffrey L. Smith designated as having died in the line of duty by the District of Columbia in March 2022, and in August 2023 by the U.S. Department of Justice.

 Weber is now a forensic accounting professor at the Perdue School, Salisbury University.
 As part of his teaching duties, he is a special investigator for the Maryland State's Attorneys Offices in two adjoining counties, and a Virginia financial crimes state prosecutor in the neighboring Virginia county.
 He supervises his students who act as intern investigators on financial crime cases.

 Education

-Weber graduated from Syracuse University (Criminal Justice; cum laude), Syracuse University College of Law (J.D., magna cum laude), and received his doctoral education at the University of Florida.
-He was admitted to the New York State bar in 1999, the District of Columbia Bar in 2000, the Maryland Bar in 2013, and the Virginia Bar in 2017.
-He is a licensed private investigator, with firearms authority, in the Commonwealth of Virginia, certified by the Virginia Department of Criminal Justice Services, a forensic accountant, and a certified fraud examiner.
+Weber graduated from Syracuse University with an undergraduate degree in criminal justice in 1995.
+He received his Juris Doctor from Syracuse University College of Law in 1998 and his Doctor of Business Administration at the University of Florida in 2023.